neerajsinghjr/dsa/study_notes/T004_Git.md

 In this case, you are just using commit and add in the same commit command and saying the git to first add all changes then commit the changes

-NOTE: But, here is the important thing to Notice, which is this automatic add and commit will not in the case.
-When you've Untraced files in your changes.
+**NOTE: Here is a catch.
+Which says, this automatic add and commit wont work when you've  new untraced files in your changes. --Use Old School Style**

 In this case it will fail to add the files changes.

 ````